gc-garcol/lmax-disruptor-bank/README.md

 #### Leader core flow
 - All commands requested from client-apps are published into a inbound ring-buffer (command-buffer).
 - The commands are then streamed into disk (kafka - one partition) chunk by chunk.
-- The business-logic consumer then process all incoming commands in order to build `state-machine`.
+- The business-logic consumer then processes all incoming commands in order to build `state-machine`.
 - Finally, the results are published into out-bound ringbuffer (reply-buffer) in order to reply back to `client-apps`.

 ### Cluster structure